loobah/Feed-Reader-Testing/README.md

 ## Contributing

-This Javascript code was tested with Jasmine, please check [link](https://jasmine.github.io/) for more details.
+This Javascript code was tested with Jasmine, please check this [link](https://jasmine.github.io/) to learn more.

 Felipe Fragoso - 06 may 2019